AMReX-Combustion/PeleC/Docs/sphinx/geometry/EB.rst

 Date Structures and utility functions
 -------------------------------------

 Several structures exist to store geometry dependent information.
 These are populated on creation of a new AMRLevel and stored in the PeleC object so that they are available for computation.
-These facilitate accessing the EB data from the fortran layer and have equivalent C++ struct and fortran types definitions so that they can be passed between the languages.
+These facilitate accessing the EB data.
 The datatypes are:

 +----------------+--------------------------------------------------------------------------------------+
 | C++ struct     | Contents                                                                             |